 - Restriction of processing (Article 18 GDPR)

-- Data transmission (Article 20 GDPR)
+- Data portability (Article 20 GDPR)

-- Revocation of processing (Article 21 GDPR)
+- Objection to processing (Article 21 GDPR)

-- Revocation of consent (Article 7 (3) GDPR)
+- Withdrawal of consent (Article 7, para.
+3 GDPR)

-- Right to complain to the regulator (Article 77 GDPR).
-For the MPG, this is the Bavarian Data Protection Authority (BayLDA), Postbox 1349, 91504 Ansbach.
+- Right to lodge a complaint with a supervisory authority (Article 77 GDPR).
+For the MPG, this is BayLDA (Bavarian Data Protection Authority), Postfach 1349, 91504 Ansbach.